 AIIAS is an English-speaking institution, and English is the language of instruction for all on-campus and online courses.
 Because of its international nature, however, AIIAS courses bring together both teachers and students who speak different primary languages.
 Given the nature of graduate work, proficiency in reading, writing, and speaking English is important for a successful student experience.
 For this reason, all on-campus and online applicants need to demonstrate English proficiency.
 Certain DLCs are designated as providing translation of lectures.
 For these, the same standards of English proficiency are not mandatory.

 English proficiency exams are much like all other proficiency tests, but have some additional regulations.
 English proficiency can be demonstrated in one of the following ways:

-- 1. The student's primary language is English. - The student holds either a baccalaureate degree or a graduate degree in which English was the medium of instruction for the degree conferred. - 3.
-An acceptable score on a standard test of English proficiency, sent directly from a testing center approved by AIIAS.
-A score of 80 or more is required on the Michigan Test of English Language Proficiency, a score of 550 or higher on the paper version of the Test of English as a Foreign Language (TOEFL), or a score of 79 on the TOEFL iBT, or a Band score average of at least 6.5 with a minimum band of 5.5 in writing on the International English Language Testing System (IELTS) Test.
+- The student's primary language is English.
+1. - The student holds either a baccalaureate degree or a graduate 2. degree in which English was the medium of instruction for the degree conferred.
+However, if English proficiency is found to be insufficient for academic purposes, the academic department or program's committee may refer the student to the English Center for further evaluation. - An acceptable score on a standard test of English proficiency, 3. sent directly from an official testing center.
+A score of 79 on the TOEFL iBT, or a Band score average of at least 6.5 with a minimum band of 5.5 in writing on the International English Language Testing System (IELTS) Test.
 Note that the MA Education, TESOL emphasis requires a score of 7.0 with no band below 6.5 (see TESOL program requirements).
 English test results are valid for 2 years.

-All applicants who need proof of English Proficiency will be required to submit, at the time of application, a standardized English test score for an estimation of time for degree completion unless the sponsor signs a waiver.
+All applicants who need proof of English proficiency will be required to submit, at the time of application, a standardized English test score for an estimation of time for degree completion unless the sponsor signs a waiver.
 Students may take the English Proficiency Test on campus on the dates designated in the AIIAS academic calendar, normally shortly before the beginning of every term.
 The test consists of listening, comprehension, grammar, vocabulary, reading, and a written composition.
 Online students may take an internationally recognized English examination (TOEFL, IELTS).
 Students applying to enter the English Center after the Proficiency Test for that term will be required to pay an additional expediting fee equal to the regular application fee in order for their placement to be determined.